 Elma LevyChair of the Board, Co-Founder

 As co-founder, Elma Levy built Dovel Technologies from a two- person company into a mature organization with significant business offerings to the Federal Government.
-She established the corporate processes needed to provide the company with a solid foundation for organic growth and stability in all corporate governance areas including accounting and finance, contracting, HR, BD, and QA.
-She established the Dovel advisory board and managed relationships with outside accounting and legal teams.
+She established the corporate structure needed to provide the company with a solid foundation to scale up for growth and stability in all corporate governance areas.
 She successfully transitioned from her role as CEO to her current role as Chair of the Board, where she oversees the well-being of the organization from a Board level.

-Levy completed her undergraduate degree at George Mason University, and she has a Master’s Degree in Health Care from Marymount University.
-She holds certifications as a Leadership Coach and LifeSkills Coach.
+Levy completed her undergraduate degree at George Mason University, and her Masters Degree at Marymount University.